Gurmis/FM-Challenge---Space-travel-website/README.md

 ## :: Space travel :: website
 ---
-I did this website from figma design made by Kevin Powell.
+I've done this website based on figma design made by Kevin Powell.

 I was experimenting mainly with responsive design, jquery, ajax and parallax effect.